nunit/docs/docs/articles/nunit-engine/extensions/Result-Writers.md

 }
 ```

-You must provide an `ExtensionPropertyAttribute` giving the name of the format you support.
-Users would access your format from the nunit-console command-line by using that name in a result specification, like
+An `ExtensionPropertyAttribute` must be provided giving the name of the format you support.
+Users would access the format from the NUnit Console command-line by using that name in a result specification, such as:

 ```cmd
    nunit-console test.dll --result=CustomResult.xml;format=custom
 ```

-The `IResultWriter` interface, which you must implement, is defined as follows:
+The `IResultWriter` interface which must be implemented, is defined as follows:

 ```csharp
 /// <summary>